How to Choose the Perfect Photo for Mom

 If you stroll too far back down memory lane, you probably ran out of digital photos.
 Good thing it’s super easy to scan or take a photo of an old printed photo, then upload the digital file to our site to be printed and framed.
 This approach really works.
 Our in-house photographer created a whole gallery wall of old family photos by taking pics of them on her iPhone before uploading the files to be framed.
 And they look bomb.

 Good editing is subtle.
 Start by straightening the photo.
 If there’s a horizon line, get that straight first.
-Next, bump your contrast and brightness up a little bit.
+Next, bump the contrast and brightness up a little bit.
 If the colors or contrast start to look unnatural, scale it back.
+Don't be afraid to crop!
 We have some tips on how to edit your Instagrams, and the same holds true for photos you want to print.
 Take a look here.

 Let’s say there’s a photo you love, but it needs some serious editing.
 Just make it black and white for a super sleek alternative.
 Play with the filters on your phone, or turn your saturation all the way down before tapping around with the contrast and exposure.
 Any basic editing app, from Instagram to VSCO, will let you create a black and white image you’re happy with.